NVSL/CSE141pp-Tool-Moneta/README.md

 Although the Pintool only writes to file where specified, it starts caching memory accesses the moment the program starts running.
 Use `FLUSH_CACHE` to flush the contents of the tool's simulated cache.

-Optionally, use `START_TRACE` to explicitly specify when tracing begins in a program.
-Otherwise, tracing will automatically begin when program is executed.
+Optionally, use `START_TRACE` if you want to start tracing after the main function, to prevent the recording of garbage values.
+Otherwise, tracing will automatically begin when a program's main function is executed.

 For example usage of these tag functions, open any of the example C++ programs in `~/work/moneta/examples/src`.